Project

 I've found that using keyword arguments, regardless of whether the struct was constructed using positionals or keywords, has been very effective in practice.

-Updated by bdewater (Bart de Water) over 1 year ago
+Updated by bdewater (Bart de Water) about 2 years ago

 Example from Sorbet which uses with as well: